karenpayneoregon/web-app-code-samples/AriaAddressDualApp/readme.md

 ﻿# About

-Example for second address line without a label which validates correctly.
+Example for second address line without a label which validates correctly for WCAG AA.